Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Trying to solve register / login section
 - Added test data for login section
+- Made async fetch work on my users.json file.
+I can now print it in the console.
   **_Issues_**

   - POST on register | GET on login
+  - I have to figure out a way to print users.json in a txt friendly way.

 - **2021-02-18** | **11:50**